Total Ankle Replacement

 What is total ankle replacement?

-Total ankle replacement surgery is the most innovative treatment today for end stage ankle arthritis.
-End stage ankle arthritis leads to severe pain with limitation of motion in the ankle joint and can limit daily activity levels.
+Total ankle replacement surgery is the most innovative treatment today for end-stage ankle arthritis.
+End-stage ankle arthritis leads to severe pain with limitation of motion in the ankle joint and can limit daily activity levels.

 The surgical procedure involves utilizing very precise instrumentation to remove arthritic bone from the existing ankle joint.
-The joint is then replaced with metallic components and ultra-high molecular weight polyethylene that articulates and restores motion of the joint.
+The joint is then replaced with metallic components and ultra-high molecular weight polyethylene that articulates and restores the motion of the joint.

-Who is right for total ankle replacement?
+Who is right for a total ankle replacement?

 What is the recovery like after surgery?